shivamsahu-tech/spotter-ai-assessment/README.md

 * **Advancement**: The simulation jumps to the earliest of these events, logs the status change, safely handles negative-clock edge cases for loading tasks, updates all internal timers, and iterates until final delivery.

 ### 3. Kinematic GPS Pinning (`geo_utils.py`)
-* **Problem**: HOS logs are temporal (Time $\rightarrow$ Status), but ELD compliance requires spatial data (Status $\rightarrow$ Location).
+* **Problem**: HOS logs are temporal (Time -> Status), but ELD compliance requires spatial data (Status -> Location).
 * **Algorithm**: Kinematic Linear Interpolation.
 * **Execution**: The system traverses the route geometry while tracking a virtual odometer.
-When a status change occurs at time $T$, the algorithm calculates distance $D$, finds the precise geometric segment, and uses the Haversine formula to interpolate the exact $X, Y$ coordinate of the truck's location.
+When a status change occurs at time *T*, the algorithm calculates distance *D*, finds the precise geometric segment, and uses the Haversine formula to interpolate the exact $X, Y$ coordinate of the truck's location.

 ### 4. Temporal Adapter (The "Midnight Splitter")
 * **Logic**: FMCSA log sheets must be rigid 24-hour grids.